TheEvilHAmster/ComputerTechnologyCourseFG21/README.md

 - Game Settings Component + Game Settings Authoring Script
 - Prefabs Collection Component

+## How to play:
+- Press space to spawn
+- Press space after spawning to shoot
+- WASD for movement

 ## General Transform Component
 Since all entities spawning in the game will require a similar set of information for movements, the following properties where included in a General Transform Component (TransformComponent) :
 - Speed